uinz/lid/README.md

     let username = `yinz-${id}`;
     let email = `${username}@example.com`;

-    // return type should assign to the `$response` type
+    // The return type needs to be assignable to the $response type,
-    // otherwise will get type error
+    // otherwise there will be a type error return {
-    return {
       id,
       username,